Skip to content

 Anything beyond standard commercial — heavier steel doors, fire-rated assemblies, high-cycle environments — you start looking at 5" or 6".

 Waterson’s four sizes exist for a reason.
 They match different structural demands.
-See our Door Closer Catalog here for more references.
+See our Door Hinge Catalog here for more references.

 The 4" template is typically used in residential or light-duty commercial settings.
 It works well for interior wood doors and lower-traffic openings.